DoubleDimensional/Fate-weaver-revised/README.md

 ## A New Spell
 #### Dewthorne's Defer Destiny
 - Steal rolls and deploy them later like a div wizard's portent.
+- It's probably super overpowered, ask your DM before using it.